Digital Capability Scheme

 - Device specific or general insurance or extended warranties

-If you received an award from the 19/20 IT hardware/COVID-19 emergency:
+If you received an award from the 19/20 Emergency fund you may be eligible for a top up award:

-- Band 1 courses - You are not eligible for further funding from this scheme.
+- Band 1 course - You are not eligible for further funding from this scheme

 How to apply